wp-plugins/wp-ultimate-post-grid/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==

+= 1.2 =
+Update for a few new features

 = 1.1 =
 Update to ensure compatibility with Firefox